 Salad

-• 3 cups farfalle/bowtie pasta
+• 3 cups bowtie pasta

 • 1 tablespoon olive oil

-• 1 pound (16 oz.) lean ground beef
+• 1 pound lean ground beef

-• 1 package (1 oz.) taco seasoning mix
+• 1 (1-ounce) package taco seasoning mix

 • 3 cups iceberg lettuce

-• 1 small red bell pepper, (~3/4 cup) chopped into small pieces
+• 1 small red bell pepper 3/4 cup, chopped into small pieces

-• 2 cups cherry tomatoes, halved or quartered
+• 2 cups cherry tomatoes halved or quartered

-• 1/3 cup thinly sliced green onions (~3 onions)
+• 1/3 cup thinly sliced green onions 3 onions

 • 1/3 cup finely chopped cilantro

-• 1 can (15 oz.) black beans, drained and rinsed
+• 1 (15-ounce) can black beans drained and rinsed

 Instructions

-• PASTA: Prepare the pasta according to package directions (don't cook all the pasta; only use 3 cups!).
-Make sure to generously salt the water (I add 1 teaspoon to every 4 cups of water).
-Don't forget to salt the pasta water or the whole salad will taste under-seasoned.
-Drain pasta, rinse under cold water, let cool and allow to dry.
+• Prepare the pasta according to package directions (donโ€™t cook all the pasta; only use 3 cups!).
+Make sure to generously salt the water or the whole salad will taste under-seasoned (I add 1 teaspoon to every 4 cups water).
+Drain pasta, rinse under cold water, let cool, and allow to dry.

 Video